VedapriyaAsavadi/CarSalesAnalysis/README.md

 A single page report was created on Power BI Desktop & it was then published to Power BI Service.

-Following inferences can be drawn from the dashboard;
+Following inferences can be drawn from the dashboard.

+### [1] YTD Sales Trend.

-### [1] YTD sales for year 2023 is £370M and there is a noticeable upward trend in sales, with more frequent peaks in the latter part of the timeline, indicating increased sales activity as time progresses.
+YTD sales for year 2023 is £370M and there is a noticeable upward trend in sales, with more frequent peaks in the latter part of the timeline, indicating increased sales activity as time progresses.
-Sales have been increased by 23.5% compared o last years.
+Sales have been increased by 23.5% compared to last years.

-Average price of the car stand at £28K with London having the highest average price of £28.3k and Birmingham having lowest avg price of £27.8k.
+Average price of the car stands at £28K with London having the highest average price of £28.3k, Birmingham having lowest avg price of £27.8k.

-### [2] YTD Sales by body style
+### [2] YTD Sales by body style.

     a) SUV - 26.9%
     b) Hatchback  - 22.3%